 About six years later, in People v.
 Banks (2015) 61 Cal.4th 788, the California Supreme Court ruled “under what circumstances an accomplice who lacks the intent to kill may qualify as a major participant so as to be statutorily eligible for the death penalty” under Penal Code § 190.2(a)(17) and (d).
 The following year, in People v.
 Clark (2016) 63 Cal.4th 522, the California Supreme Court announced related considerations relevant toward determining whether a defendant acted with “reckless indifference to human life.”

 More than two years later, McDowell filed a petition for a writ of habeas corpus in the superior court, arguing that under Banks, supra, the evidence was insufficient to support the finding that he was a major participant.
 The trial court denied the petition and McDowell appealed to the First Appellate District, which decided the special circumstance findings were adequate supported under Banks and Clark.

-The First Appellate District held that McDowell was entitled to habeas relief under Scroggins “if there is no material dispute as to the facts relating to his conviction and if it appears that the statute under which he was convicted did not prohibit his conduct.”
-Scroggins at 674.
+The First Appellate District held that McDowell was entitled to habeas relief under Scoggins “if there is no material dispute as to the facts relating to his conviction and if it appears that the statute under which he was convicted did not prohibit his conduct.”
+Scoggins at 674.
 “If it is not, then the trial court acted in excess of its jurisdiction when it sentenced [McDowell] to life imprisonment without the possibility of parole and habeas corpus relief would be available.”